madisonksharp/beast-startup/notes.md

     § () => 3;
 - Return values
   - Arrow functions have special rules for the return keyword

+# this pointer

+- all about scope
+  closure

 # JSON (JavaScript Object Notation)